 Faculty members were asked to encourage student participation and prizes were issued by Educational Support Services as incentives to students for completing PSRI-I and PSRI-II.
-For PSRI-I the first 400 students were given blue QEP T-shirt and blue-tooth Speaker.
-For PSRI-II the first 400 students were given a foldable St. Philip's College blanket.
+For PSRI-I the first 200 students were given white, long sleeve QEP T-shirt.
+For PSRI-II the first 200 students were given a blue, long sleeve QEP T-shirt.
+In addition, two iPads were raffled to students that completed the PSRI-II.

-As an additional means of assessing St. Philip's College student Ethical Decision-Making skills, lowa State University's Research Institutes for Studies in Education administered the Personal and Social Responsibility Inventory (PSRI) to include case studies developed to assess the three QEP Student Learning Outcomes.
-All students enrolled in SPC courses received an invitation to complete the PSRI-I via email during Fall 2019.
+All students enrolled in SPC courses received an invitation to complete the PSRI-I via email during Fall 2020.
 Later that semester, those who had completed PSRI-I were invited to complete PSRI-II.
 Two separate administrations served as pre- and post-tests, allowing for comparison of results to determine student progress and evaluate total student population progression toward Student Learning Outcome achievement as data was collected for trend comparison throughout the QEP.
-For the PSRI-I, there were 1151 student respondents and, of those, 164 completed the PSRI-II.
+For the PSRI-I, there were 928 student respondents and, of those, 339 completed the PSRI-II.
 PSRI-I was available August 23rd - September 20th.
-PSRI-II was available November 25th - December 13th.
+PSRI-II was available November 7th - December 11th.